postmanlabs/labs-docs/src/pages/docs/administration/managing-your-team/user-groups.md

 > Team members will receive an email and in-app notification when added to a user group.

+> If a team member with a support-only account (admin and/or billing) is given the **Developer** role via a user group they are in, they will automatically take up an available paid spot on your Postman team.
+If no spots are available, you will not be able to grant access to the group with that team member.

 ## Editing a user group

 You can edit a user group at any time by managing a group's team members and access to Postman entities.